MirjamOdile/babyCARDS/README.md

 |                     |      |      | The Australian - Online                      | 1102 | 930 |
 |                     |      |      | The Australian - Weekend Australian Magazine |    8 |   6 |
 |                     |      |      | The Australian - Wish Magazine               |    4 |   3 |

+## Thanks

+Thanks to Constantine Boussalis, Travis Coan and John Cook for their collaboration and their contributions to the data and code! ⭐🌟